-- Fill out the online FAFSA worksheet - Complete a FAFSA on the Web at: www.fafsa.gov.
-The online version is used by 99% of the applicants since it includes skip logic to avoid asking you unnecessary and redundant questions. - In order to maximize your amount of aid, fill out the FAFSA as soon as possible after January 1. - Once finished, print the FAFSA summary as well as the "Submission Confirmation" page (or write down your confirmation number and date).
+- Download, print and complete the FAFSA on the Web worksheet. - Complete FAFSA on the Web at www.fafsa.ed.gov.
+The online version is used by over 99% of the applicants since it includes skip logic to avoid asking you unnecessary and redundant questions.
+Processing is quicker and more efficient with built-in edit-checks to reduce errors on the form. - In order to maximize the amount of aid, fill out the FAFSA as soon as possible after January 1. - Once finished, print the FAFSA summary as well as the "Submission Confirmation" page (or write down your confirmation number and date).
 If you complete the paper version, make a copy for your records.